Where to Stay in Addis Ababa

 From $36/night

-"Good stay at the hotel, excellent service, the team was amazing.
+"Good stay at the hotel, excellent service, the team was standout.
 Only issues wer…"

 Sauna Massage room Private parking Airport pick-up